clintmadeit/Clint-Tools/src/README.md

 `engine/tests`, and is expected to have close to 100% coverage.

 ## vendor/
-External libraries and applications (developed by Stargate or 3rd parties) used by Stargate that are not readily available on all target platforms.
+External libraries and applications (developed by clinttools or 3rd parties) used by clinttools that are not readily available on all target platforms.